 How it Works

-STV is a candidate-centered system which allows voters to rank candidates based on what characteristics are most important to them.
+Proportional ranked choice voting is a candidate-centered system which allows voters to rank candidates based on what characteristics are most important to them.